NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 • Theft from interstate shipping.

-So, suppose you're charged in an indictment, and you're charged with a RICO violation.
-In that case, there's a whole list of people in your indictment; you better get a good attorney quick who has handled these types of cases before and can hopefully segregate you from some of these other more dangerous individuals that the federal government is going to target and try to put away for a long time.
+So, suppose you're charged in an indictment with a RICO violation.
+In that case, there's a whole list of people in your indictment; you better get a good attorney quickly who has handled these types of cases before and can hopefully segregate you from some of these other more dangerous individuals that the federal government is going to target and try to put away for a long time.
+The choice of your attorney is crucial in this situation.

-Suppose you're at the top of the indictment and considered one of the major players in the federal RICO organization.
-In that case, you will want to defend yourself with the best federal criminal defense attorney.
+If you're at the top of the indictment and considered one of the major players in the federal RICO organization, the stakes are high.
+You will want to defend yourself with the best federal criminal defense attorney to avoid the potentially severe consequences.

 They often don't have the best evidence against some higher-ups because many are not getting their hands dirty regarding some criminal activity associated with a RICO violation.